HewlettPackard/csa-ce/CSA4.6/README.md

 	/usr/local/hpe/csa/Tools/CSLContentInstaller/silent_install.xml.
 	For CSA, please use silent_install_csa.xml, incase if you have installed CSA license

-• Alternatively you can register with HPE using HP Passport sign-in and deploy wide variety of contents from HPE CSA Content store.
-For  more information please check the [HPLN] (https://hpln.hpe.com/).
-To get access please check [HPLN Help] (https://hpln.hpe.com/help/content-access)

 ### Known Issues
-For product known issues, please refer CSA 4.60 Release Notes [here](https://github.com/HewlettPackard/csa-ce/raw/master/Docs/CSA_470_Release_Notes.pdf).
+For product known issues, please refer CSA 4.60 Release Notes [here](https://github.com/HewlettPackard/csa-ce/raw/master/Docs/CSA_460_Release_Notes.pdf).

 ### License
 View [license](https://github.com/HewlettPackard/csa-ce/blob/master/LICENSE) information for the software contained in this repo.

 ### Issues
-If you have any problems with the software, or have questions about the software contained in this repo, please write us to tech-ambassadors-capu@hpe.com or [GitHub issue](https://github.com/HewlettPackard/csa-ce/issues).
+If you have any problems with or questions about the software contained in this repo, please write us to tech-ambassadors-capu@hpe.com or [GitHub issue](https://github.com/HewlettPackard/csa-ce/issues).